 Section 1:- The Association shall be organized as follows: a) The Elected Officers; b) The Delegates representing the Association in other civic organizations; c) The Area Liaison Representatives; d) Special Committees as may be appointed for specific tasks.

-Section 2:- The elected officers of the Association, who constitute the Executive Committee, shall be a President, five Vice-Presidents representing each area identified by Appendix A, a Secretary, and a Treasurer.
-As an option annually, upon recommendation of the Nominating Committee defined in the By-Laws and approval by majority vote of the members, one additional person may be elected as a representative at large.
+Section 2:- The elected officers of the Association who constitute the Executive Committee shall be a President, five Vice-Presidents representing each area identified by Appendix A, a Secretary, and a Treasurer.
+As an option annually, upon recommendation of the Nominating Committee defined in the By-Laws and approval by a majority vote of the members, additional persons may be elected as representatives-at-large.
+(Amended and approved on June 14, 2021, to reflect the change from “an additional person may be elected as a representative-at-large).

 Section 3:- There may be delegates appointed to civic organizations when determined appropriate by the President.